I Was Injured By A Hairdresser, Could I Claim Compensation? – Burns, Hair Damage & Cuts Hairdresser Negligence

 What Are Hairdressing Injuries?

 However, it is worth highlighting that not every incident that happens in a hairdressing salon could be negligent.
-For example, a small cut that was caused by hair cutting scissors is an unfortunate experience.
+For example, a small cut that was caused by hair-cutting scissors is an unfortunate experience.
 Still, the wound will typically heal within a few days and cause no lasting implications.
 More serious incidents, ones that constitute a breach of duty, would involve harm in the form of hair loss, infection, scarring, or a burnt scalp.

 Causes Of Being Injured By A Hairdresser

 To prevent accidents from occurring, the owner of the salon should ensure suitable training for all of their employees has been provided.
-Having provided training and adequate equipment will minimise the risk of injury or harm towards customers.
+Providing training and adequate equipment will minimise the risk of injury or harm towards customers.
 But in the event an employer fails to uphold this obligation to health and safety, it could cause a plethora of injuries.
 Common types of accidents a negligent hairdresser could cause might include:

 • Burns, cuts and lacerations